What the latest technology trends mean for customers

 Find out what the latest tech trends really mean for consumers, businesses and the future of smartphones.

 How often do you check your smartphone?
 Every hour?
 Every ten minutes?
 It’s probably in your hand right now.
-The point, smartphones have become part of how we live our lives, whether we’re consumers or running things behind the scenes at work or in our businesses.
+The point is, smartphones have become part of how we live our lives, whether we’re consumers or running things behind the scenes at work or in our businesses.

 So we’ve created an infographic following a day in the life of a shopper.
 By following the lady in red we’ll explore how consumers interact with the latest smartphone and tech innovations, and then how we, as businesses, can use them to improve the experience.